COVID-19: Who's at higher risk of serious symptoms?

 - Get vaccinated.
 COVID-19 vaccines reduce the risk of getting and spreading COVID-19.

-- Avoid close contact (within 6 feet, or about 2 meters) with others.
+- Avoid close contact with others.
 Avoid anyone who is sick.

 - Keep distance between yourself and others if COVID-19 when you're in indoor public spaces if you're not fully vaccinated.
 This is especially important if you have a higher risk of serious illness.